thinhphamcs/PythonOCRWithMachineLearning/README.md

-# Pytesseract
+# Optical Character Recognition (OCR)
-A professional, learning-focused repository for Optical Character Recognition (OCR) using Pytesseract and Python.
+A professional, learning-focused repository for OCR using Pytesseract, Machine Learning, and Python.

 This project demonstrates real-world software architecture patterns with clean separation of concerns, modular design, and a production-ready Streamlit interface.
 It supports **multiple fine-tuned models** for different document types (invoices, healthcare forms, bank statements, etc.).